 Problems can arise if you have two versions of the same program running (for example, if you've reinstalled a piece of software to get the latest version rather than using the program's update option).
 You can check if you have multiple versions of the same program running using the Windows Control Panel, which lists all programs you've downloaded to your computer.
 If you spot duplicates, uninstall both versions, and then try reinstalling (if you're installing from a disc, you may also need to check online for updates).

 It's vital to protect your computer with appropriate security software.
-But running two antivirus programs on your computer – for example, running Microsoft Security Essentials, which comes free with Windows, and then installing an extra antivirus program from a company such as McAfee or Norton – can cause conflicts on your computer.
+But running two antivirus programs on your computer – for example, running Microsoft Defender, which comes free with Windows 8 or 10, and then installing an extra antivirus program from a company such as McAfee or Norton – can cause conflicts on your computer.
 This can make your computer sluggish and at worst can cause computer crashes.

 If you have two different antivirus programs installed on your computer, make sure only one of them is active.
-Find out which security software Which? recommends in our review of online security software.
+Find out which security software Which? recommends in our security software reviews[Links].

 This is a straightforward way to ensure you are up to date and should improve the performance and reliability of your computer.
 You can set your computer up to check for and install Windows updates automatically.
 If you haven't already been running updates regularly then it may take some time to download all updates, but it's worth it.

 This is a powerful and effective tool and will fix many PC problems by reverting your computer system to the last state in which it was working well.
-Go to Start> All Programs> Accessories> System tools> System restore or in Windows 7 just enter 'system restore' (no quotes) in the search box.
+Go to Start > All Programs > Accessories > System tools > System restore or just enter system restore in the Windows search box and press Enter.

 Once you are in the main window, if you have an available restore point the date will be highlighted in bold.
 Click that date and simply follow the step-by-step wizard that will take you through the process and will even restart the computer for you.
 If it has restored successfully you will get confirmation.

 You will need your original Windows operating system disc for this.
 Put your disc in the disc drive and restart your computer.
 When the computer turns on, you will see an on-screen menu with a number of options.
-Select the repair option - in Windows XP you do this is by pressing 'R'.
+Select the Repair option.

 WARNING - DO NOT select the option to install Windows – if you do so and proceed with a full Windows installation, it will wipe your drive and re-install Windows from scratch.
 This will lose all of your data.
 Using the repair option will not affect your data, but to be on the safe side, back up your files before trying this method.